pc2/XRT.jl/docs/src/manual/installation.md

   3: xilinx_u280_gen3x16_xdma_base_1, bdf=0000:01:00.1
 ```

 > It is possible to build a shared object file for every XRT version used.
-The files are named `libxrtwrap.so.2.xx` and can be found in the following directory: `.julia/scratchspaces/4d396880-2e3f-4be1-8c36-e87777010d00/xrtwrap/lib/`
+The files are named `libxrtwrap.so.2.xx` and can be found in the following directory: `.julia/scratchspaces/4d396880-2e3f-4be1-8c36-e87777010d00/xrtwrap/lib/`.
+Versioned shared object files are removed and rebuilt when switching the version of the XRT installation.

 ## Emulation mode